BaoPham92/Decentralized-SandBox-Application/README.md

 ## Todo:

 1. ~~Write up a solution for production in case if no one has a active MetaMask account.
 Using production environments for development such as [Ganache](https://truffleframework.com/docs/ganache/overview) would be a useful tool for blockchain sandbox development.
 You are provided enough fake Ethereum in order to replicate transactions or even your smart contracts.~~

+2. Write up a solution creating a smart contract.
+Along with the smart contract on the main network or using a node, the contract will have the following structure:
+> - Smart Contract Data
+> - Create Transaction Object
+> - Transaction Signatur & Serialization
+> - Broadcasting Transaction